April 16, 2021

 Microsoft’s product portfolio is set to greatly benefit from the expanded range of use cases.
 Notably, the combination of voice biometric authentication and the popular communication tool Microsoft Teams will open a whole new level of collaborative experience for bank agents talking to their clients, people verifying themselves in hospitals, or protecting large companies with distributed offices from social engineering attempts over the voice channel.
 The role of voice biometrics in commerce will now grow more rapidly than ever and will soon become a must-have component of frictionless, secure customer experience over the voice channel.

-Furthermore, connecting Microsoft Dynamics, the software solution for managing customer relationships (CRM), to Microsoft Teams will bring companies yet another benefit of using voice biometric authentication to verify seamlessly customer identities saved in a CRM database.
+Furthermore, connecting Microsoft Dynamics, the software solution for managing customer relationships (CRM), to Microsoft Teams will bring companies yet another benefit of using voice biometric authentication to seamlessly verify customer identities saved in a CRM database.

-Consequently, other market-leading CRM providers will become increasingly aware of the benefits of having voice biometric authentication implemented in their commercial solutions, and the whole CRM industry will upgrade to the next level of products offering more frictionless/passwordless management of customer relationships.
+Consequently, other market-leading CRM providers will become increasingly aware of the benefits of having voice biometric authentication implemented in their commercial solutions, and the whole CRM industry will upgrade to the next level of products, offering more frictionless/passwordless management of customer relationships.

-Not only CRM providers but also the big PBX (Private Branch Exchange) market players will need to rethink their offering and product capabilities in order to compete and differentiate from the newly born extensive Microsoft and Nuance offering.
+Not only CRM providers but also the big PBX (Private Branch Exchange) market players will need to rethink their offering and product capabilities in order to compete and differentiate from the newly born extensive Microsoft and Nuance offerings.

 Can We Expect an Accelerated Push to the Cloud?

 Absolutely!
 Microsoft CEO Satya Nadella is a well-known, long-term evangelist for cloud processing, and Azure services reflect that.